 The win is that OTEX’s platform is able to mine all varieties of data together — from HR and CRM to security and supply chain metrics.
 And thanks to the birth of cloud computing, OTEX’s services continue to be in hot demand.

 The firm counts more than 74,000 customers — both big and small.
 And those customers continue to drive new revenues into OpenText’s coffers.
-Overall sales jumped by 3.8% last quarter.
-The real star was cloud computing revenues, gaining 10.2%.
-OTEX itself has started to offer plenty of cloud solutions for its own products.
-Because of this and the popularity of its products, in just five years annual recurring revenues have doubled.
+Because of the popularity of its products, in just five years annual recurring revenues have doubled.